AakaashRao/starbility/README.md

 Thanks to David Yanagizawa-Drott for suggesting the structure of the plot and to Ross Mattheis and Eric Karsten for very helpful discussions during development.

 ## Stata implementation
 Looking for a Stata implementation?
-Hans H. Sievertsen provides an excellent example .ado file [here](https://github.com/hhsievertsen/speccurve).
+Martin Andresen provides a package [here](https://github.com/martin-andresen/speccurve) and Hans H. Sievertsen provides a detailed example .ado file [here](https://github.com/hhsievertsen/speccurve).